Yatheesh-Nagella/Publicity-Task-WebApp/readme.md

-# Centralized Work Management App
+# Publicity Task Web App

 This is a centralized work management app that allows users to create and manage their todos in order to be productive.